Terms and Conditions for Vendors

 Any dispute, controversy or claim arising out of or related to this transaction where the amount in controversy does not exceed the sum of $50,000, exclusive of interest and costs, shall be resolved by means of binding arbitration.
 A demand for arbitration shall be served on the other party by certified mail.
 Within forty-five (45) days after a party demands arbitration, the parties shall select a single arbitrator.
 The selected arbitrator shall conduct the arbitration in a manner substantially similar to the procedures set forth in the Commercial Arbitration Rule of the American Arbitration Association (“AAA”).
 If the parties are unable to agree on an arbitrator, the party demanding arbitration shall file a demand for arbitration with the AAA and the arbitration shall then proceed in accordance with the Commercial Arbitration Rules of the AAA.
 In all circumstances, the arbitration shall take place in Houston, Texas.

 Any dispute, controversy or claim arising out of or related to this transaction where the amount in controversy exceeds the sum of $50,000, exclusive of interest and costs, shall be adjudicated exclusively by a court of competent jurisdiction in Houston, Texas.
-Seller consents to personal jurisdiction and venue in Houston, Texas and agrees not to take any action to challenge such jurisdiction or venue.
+The parties hereto irrevocably consent to the personal jurisdiction of and venue in a court of competent jurisdiction in Houston, Texas and irrevocably waives any claim or challenge to such jurisdiction or venue.

 In the event of any action or proceeding related to a transaction subject to this Contract where CDI is determined to be the prevailing party with regard to some or all claims, Seller agrees to pay all of CDI’s attorney’s fees and litigation costs up through and including any appeal.